jiwuming/jiwuming.github.io/_posts/2018-06-20-sshtransaction.md

 ---
-title: 巨坑的错误之javax.persistence.TransactionRequiredException:no transaction is in progress
+title: javax.persistence.TransactionRequiredException:no transaction is in progress
 tags: [Spring, Hibernate]
 date: 2018-06-20
 ---